Varying the medium surrounding an optical resonator: An efficient and rigorous way to calculate its spectral changes

-Since the perturbation shifts the unperturbed Drude pole of the permittivity at $k=-i\gamma$ to a new position at $k=-i\gamma n_b$, we apply the idRSE which requires including in the basis both the old and the new pole RSs (pRSs)~\cite{SehmiPRB20}.
-Inclusion of pRSs is crucial for the RSE to converge to the exact solution, as it is clear from the error in \Fig{dispersive_panel}(c) scaling with the basis size as $1/N^3$, as usually guaranteed by the RSE~\cite{MuljarovEPL10,DoostPRA14}.
-In fact, without pRSs the error for $N=150$ basis RSs is almost the same as for the diagonal version ($N=1$) when keeping only the SP mode in the basis.
+Since the perturbation shifts the unperturbed Drude pole of the permittivity at $k=-i\gamma$ to a new position at $k=-i\gamma n_b$, we apply the idRSE which requires including in the basis both the old and the new pole RSs (pRSs)~\cite{SehmiPRB20}, crucial for the RSE to converge to the exact solution, as it is clear from Fig.\,S4 of~\cite{SI}.
+In fact, with pRSs included in the basis, the relative error shown in \Fig{dispersive_panel}(c) scales with the basis size as $1/N^3$, as usually guaranteed by the RSE~\cite{MuljarovEPL10,DoostPRA14}.
 At the same time, the pRSs of the new pole in the idRSE are perturbation-dependent which makes the whole calculation rather inefficient.
-To avoid this problem, we have replaced the new pRSs with the old ones adapted for the perturbation, so that all the basis RSs are calculated only once for all perturbations of the environment, see~\cite{SI} for more details.
+To avoid this problem, we have replaced the new pRSs with the old ones adapted for the perturbation, as detailed in Sec.\,S.IV of~\cite{SI}, so that all the basis RSs are calculated only once for all perturbations of the environment.

-The diagonal approximation is amazingly accurate in this system as it is clear from Figs.\,\ref{dispersive_panel}(a) and (b), showing at the same time that the first-order fails very quickly as $\varepsilon_b$ deviates from 1.
-Interestingly, the single-mode regularized version gives a reasonable agreement with the exact solution for the whole range of radii considered in \Fig{evolution}.
+The diagonal approximation is amazingly accurate in this system as it is clear from \Fig{dispersive_panel}, also showing that the first-order approximation fails quickly as $\varepsilon_b$ deviates from 1.
+Interestingly, the single-mode regularized version gives a reasonable agreement with the exact solution for the whole range of permittivities and radii considered in \Figs{dispersive_panel}{evolution}, respectively.

-Figure~\ref{l_350_spec} shows the spectra of the RSs of the silica sphere in water ($\varepsilon_{b_0}=1.77$) and in vacuum ($\varepsilon_{b}=1$) playing the role of, respectively, the basis and perturbed systems.
+Figure~\ref{l_450_spec} shows the spectra of the RSs of the silica sphere in water ($\varepsilon_{b_0}=1.77$) and in vacuum ($\varepsilon_{b}=1$) playing the role of, respectively, the basis and perturbed systems.
 Since $\varepsilon_{b_0}\neq1$, one has to replace $\varepsilon_{b}$ with a ratio $\varepsilon_{b}/\varepsilon_{b_0}$ in all the above equations, see~\cite{SI} for derivation.
-To reach in the full RSE the relative error of $10^{-5}$ or smaller, one needs to take $N= 2400$ basis states in this system, because of the very low permittivity contrast, see~\cite{SI} for details.
-The perturbed system has a large number of WG modes which are all well reproduced by the RSE even though the basis system has only 3-4 pairs of them.
+To reach in the full RSE the relative error of $10^{-5}$ or below, one needs to keep $N= 2400$ states in the basis, see Fig.\,S8 of~\cite{SI}.
+This is because of the very low permittivity contrast in this basis system.
+The perturbed system has a large number of WG modes which are all well reproduced by the RSE even though the basis system has only four pairs of them.
+All single mode approximations fail in this case, see~\cite{SI} for details.
+However, keeping only the WG modes in basis ($N=8$) provides a very good approximation for the fundamental mode, as it is clear from the inset of \Fig{l_450_spec} and Fig.\,S9 of~\cite{SI}.